Electricity sector in Mongolia: Transmission

 Due to its large and sparse population, the electrical grid in Mongolia is divided into four areas, which are Central Energy System (CES), Western Energy System, Eastern Energy System and Altai-Uliastai Energy System.
 The CES is interconnected with electrical grid of Russia at 220kV level.
 Electric transmission in the country is operated by National Power Transmission Grid.

 Distribution

 The sole electrical distribution company in Ulaanbaatar is the Ulaanbaatar Electricity Distribution Network.
 The load dispatch within the country is managed by the National Dispatching Center.

+Retail

+In 2000, the electricity price is ₮45,000 per kWh.

 Consumption

 In the 2023–2024 winter, the maximum electrical load in Mongolia is expected to be about 1,567 MW.

 In 2018, much of Mongolia's electricity consumption was driven by industry and construction.